cotamilhas/discord-bot/cogs/README.md

 Enables music playback via YouTube and Spotify, with support for queues and interactive navigation.

+> **Note:** If you're on Windows, this cog might not work properly.
+I’m not sure what causes the issue yet.
+Until it’s fixed, I recommend using a Linux server.
+Also, make sure [FFMPEG](https://www.ffmpeg.org/download.html) is installed.

 **Features**
 - Play from YouTube/Spotify
 - Queue, skip, stop, pause, resume, now playing